A middle-aged person checks Google Maps while walking briskly in a crowd.

 Hibernation mode saves battery life when you're not using your app.
 This feature pauses background activity and helps devices last longer between charges.
 Stay connected without draining resources during your journey!

-How to Know if a Hotel Area is Safe
+How to Use Google Maps to Check a Hotel Area

 Essential Airbnb Safety Checklist for Families